johno/pixyll/_posts/2015-04-28-how-I-found-the-cheapest-place-to-live-in-austin.md

 I didn't have too much of a plan when I arrived.
 I had met a guy on [Hashtag Nomads](hashtagnomads.com) who had offered me to stay in his couch for free.
-I had accepted that offer because I wanted to kick-start my trip into Austin, and get immersed in the culture and local knowledge as soon as possible was one of the priorities.
+I had accepted that offer because I wanted to kick-start my trip into Austin, and getting immersed in the culture and local knowledge as soon as possible was one of the priorities.
 So off I went and said yes to Randall, the stranger I had met on the Internet.
 Oh, and before you tell me that I'm crazy, Randall had sent me a video of his adventures while he **BIKED FROM GERMANY TO INDIA**, which convinced me that he was not, in fact, an axe murderer.
-I confirm with him a couple of days before my flight, and off we go.
+I confirm with him a couple of days before my flight, and off we go .
 What could possibly go wrong?

 As soon as I landed, I gave him a call: